Drug & Alcohol Rehab in the Isle of Man & near the Isle of Man

 Symptoms might include:

-At rehab, a detox period lasts around ten days.
+At drug and alcohol rehab in the Isle of Mann, a detox period lasts around ten days.
 It starts as soon as you enter the clinic.
 A doctor will assess you and ensure you’re safe.

 If you have developed a dependency (experiencing physical withdrawal symptoms), then you’ll be prescribed medication to get you through the withdrawal stage comfortably.